mahsa-lotfi92/finacompare-challenge/README.md

 of data that can be transferred and the available resources.

 3- Providing a url to send the files of contacts information maybe a good idea.

+4- Working on a solution to retry failures in consumer with specified retries or any other ideas.